cirosantilli/linux-cheat/eclipse.md

 -   `Ctrl + T`: show a popup with type hierarchy of current class file.
 You can then click on the classes to jump to them.

-    If you are on top of a method, you will be directed to the overridden method if any.
+    If you are on top of a method, you will see a list of overriders / implementors.

+    `Ctrl + T Ctrl + T`: toggle between quick type and supertype hierarchy.

 -   `Ctrl + Shift + Down/Up`: move to the next / previous class member

 -   `Ctrl + E`: show a filter dropdown with the tabs

 -   `F4`: show hierarchy of class under cursor

+-   `Ctrl + Hover` on abstract method: show implementations.

 -   `Ctrl + Alt + H`: show call graph of method under cursor.